MLFM: Multi-Layered Feature Maps for Richer Language Understanding in Zero-Shot Semantic Navigation: Supplementary Material

 \subsubsection{Effect of grid resolution and number of layers}

 \Cref{tab:ablation_num_layers} reports an ablation on the two key map hyper-parameters: the number of height layers \(L\) and the \((x,y)\) resolution of each slice.
 Success rises as \(L\) grows from one to three layers, but degrades when a fourth layer is added.
 Beyond three slices large objects become fragmented, making them harder to localise; we therefore set \(L=3\) in all main experiments.
 Keeping \(L\) fixed, performance improves when we refine the \((x,y)\)-grid—i.e.\ when the centimetres-per-cell value decreases (rows 1 vs.\ 6).
-A finer resolution allows the map to preserve small objects geometry and thus boosts the agent’s success rate.
+A finer resolution allows the map to preserve small objects' geometry and thus boosts the agent’s success rate.